Spanish II

 Knowledge

-• have detailed academic and practical knowledge of sentence analysis and Spanish grammar.
+- have detailed academic and practical knowledge of sentence analysis, Spanish grammar and phonetics.

 Skills

-• demonstrate a clear understanding of the Spanish language.
+• demonstrate a clear understanding of different variants of the Spanish language.

 General competence